by Clay Mills

 3. Keep Things Fun.
 The best tip for co-writing with a band!

-I have shared of my best co-writing memories with the band Little Big Town.
-We still laugh everytime I see them about some of the ridiculous funny songs (not fit for print!) we wrote years ago.
+I have shared my best co-writing memories with the band Little Big Town.
+Every time I see them we still laugh about some of the ridiculous funny songs (not fit for print!) we wrote years ago.
 Whenever we got stuck writing a line I would break out into some ridiculous lyric and they would chime in.
 Eventually when we made our way back around to the song we were working on, the missing line would fall into place.
 A sense of humor keeps positive creative energy flowing in the room.

 This might be the biggest key.
 Artists are extremely busy and juggling a million balls in the air.
 If things start dragging, they lose interest, which is the last thing you want!
 The best way to keep a good pace is by bringing a great idea to the table–a great title at the least.
 Often I try to outline a chorus melody and lyric ahead of time.
 It’s normal for the artist to want to change up what you bring, but this way you’ll insure a solid starting point and avoid five people sitting around staring into space thinking this co-write might be a waste of time.

-These are some of the techniques I use for band co-writing.
-When you are prepared for the experience, it can truly have a blast writing with a group.
+These are some of the techniques I use for co-writing with a band.
+When you are prepared for the experience, it can truly be a blast writing with a group.
 If you’d like to hear the song I came up with Lady A and was blessed to have them record on one of their platinum albums, check out the video below!